 4. If you do have a problem or a complaint

-In the event of any problems of complaints, be extremely proactive.
-Go and see your neighbours in person immediately.
+In the event of any problems or complaints, be extremely proactive.
+Go and see your neighbors in person immediately.
 Apologize.
 And mean it.
-If you don’t mean it, and you don’t care about your neighbours, you shouldn’t be running a short-let.
+If you don’t mean it, and you don’t care about your neighbors, you shouldn’t be running a short-let.

 Also, remember that in this situation (as in life in general) it is extremely important to listen to the person who has the complaint.
 If you appear not to be listening or make excuses the conversation is pointless.

 And if you need to apologize, do something too.
 Drop round a bottle of wine or some flowers.
 This further emphasizes that you do care.